-Different Types of Standard Liquid Flowmeter for Industries
+Different Types of Standard Liquid Flowmeter

 Instruments that are used for measuring the flow rate of a particular liquid, flowing through a pipe, are called flow meters.
 The measurements can be done based on either the mass flow rate or the volumetric flow rate and the units in which it is measured are kilogram per second and liters per second respectively.
 The standard liquid flowmeter is used in various fields and has significant utility.
 In the medical field, industrial sector, like food processing, semiconductor fabrication, water management, etc. There are various types of flow meters, depending on the principle that administers the application.
 Ultrasonic, Mechanical, Pressure, and Electromagnetic are the types of liquid flowmeters.